 A co-advisor serves two main roles: (i) acting as an official liaison for the student to the Physics Department and (ii) insuring that the student's dissertation has a physics component that is sufficient to allowing granting of a Ph.D. in Physics.
 The co-advisor also serves as the student's contact to the department for any academic issues that would be more appropriately dealt with by Physics, rather than a faculty member in another department.

 Students should select the co-advisor as soon as he/she is no longer on rotation and has decided on a research program with an advisor in a department other than Physics.
 In any case, this should be no later than the end of the second year of graduate study.
 Students should complete the "Advisor/Co-Advisor" form and submit it to the Physics Student Services Officer, Maria Frank.

-During the third year the student submits a one-page dissertation proposal on his/her research, including a description of the physics components, to Maria Frank.
-The proposal should have been reviewed, approved and signed by the student's research advisor and co-advisor.
+During the third year year the student submits a dissertation proposal on his/her research, including a description of the physics components, to Maria Frank.
+The proposal should have been reviewed, approved and signed by the student's research advisor, co-advisor and Reading Committee Members.

 From then on, the student is required to meet with his/her co-advisor on a yearly basis, although more frequent meetings are encouraged.
 During that annual meeting, the student submits a one-page progress report on research for co-advisor approval and signature.
 The form is given to the Maria Frank for placement in the student's file.

 If, during the annual meeting, the co-advisor determines that the research no longer contains a significant physics component, the student will be warned that a Ph.D. in Physics may not be merited and he/she may need to transfer to the relevant department.